jkanyi-web/veejayz-gen-store/README.md

 # 📖 Veejayz Gen-Store <a name="about-project"></a>

-**[your_project__name]** is a Single Page Application that fetches data from a fake-products API, lists the products, filters them by name and displays additional information when clicked on a title link.
+**Veejayz Gen-Store** is a Single Page Application that fetches data from a fake-products API, lists the products, filters them by name and displays additional information when clicked on a title link.

 ## 🛠 Built With <a name="built-with"></a>